 For me, depression mostly starts with some external event that acts as a catalyst for everything that follows.
 Sometimes it’s quite hard to identify what that event is but that is not the case with my 1st bout of depression: I have absolute unwanted clarity on that.
 I remember the utter desolation and despair that I felt and not having the slightest clue as to how to deal with any of it.
 Even now, decades on, I can feel the visceral rawness of it all.

-It felt like someone had punched through me and left an angry knot of a fist inside that hurt more than anything I’d ever known.
+It felt like someone had punched into me and left an angry knot of a fist inside that hurt more than anything I’d ever known.
 That hurt and the anger that soon followed became the sole constant, unwanted companions that accompanied me on a downward spiral as I failed to deal with my sister’s death.
 In the initial days after, I instinctively wanted to see Marj – I didn’t know that this was grief and part of the closure that people need with the death of loved ones, but my parents mistakenly thought it best that I not see her dead body.
 Worse was to follow, as my Dad became my Father, deciding that he was going to bury Marjorie in his homeland of Uganda instead of the London town of our births.
 His pride stole my ability to visit my sister’s grave whenever I want: I think that’s when I decided my Father was dead to me too.

 My parents separated 5 years later and divorce followed 2 years after that.
 With regards to my Father, my Mum’s capacity for forgiveness is far greater than mine.
 I am mystified by this, as his crimes against her were far worse than his on me.
 Perhaps when a child’s heart hardens in self-protection, it takes longer to soften and open up to forgiveness of whoever did them wrong.
-I know my Father didn’t take my sister, but he took my right and ability to visit her, and I’ll not be forgiving that any time soon.
+I know my Father didn’t take my sister’s life, but he took my right and ability to visit her, and I’ll not be forgiving that any time soon.

 Some people help to shape your life; they make you better than you would have been without any seeming conscious effort.
 N, let’s call her N because although I’m proud to have had her as my friend, I’m going to assume the same is not true for her and so won’t reveal her name.
 I am sad she is not in my life now but will always be grateful and glad that she was then.

-It had been a year since Marjorie had died, I was still suppressing my grief and had just been returned to the state system, accelerated into an older year full of kids ready to rip me and my newly acquired public school plummy accent and ways to shreds.
+It had been a year since Marjorie had died, I was still suppressing my grief and had just been returned to the state school system, accelerated into an older year full of kids ready to rip me and my newly acquired public school plummy accent and ways to shreds.
 Drowning in a sea of coalescing insecurities, I sought out N from my old pre-posh school.
 She might think we randomly bumped into each other, but that is not the case: N was my safe harbour; she was the normalcy and familiarity that I so desperately needed and to which I anchored myself.

 There are many reasons why she matters to me.
 One of my fondest memories is us as adolescent kids: two precocious 12-year-olds, in her bedroom, debating the “true meaning of altruism”, listening to The Police (Synchronicity) on loop.
 She was annoyingly right and I was stymied (for a long time).
 It’s a good memory.